1jour1vin

 second wine

-"Both fresh and ageable, this is a beautifully structured, dynamic wine that makes you want to come back for more.
-One of the best Seconds vins, I love it! ~ Decanter "
+"Both fresh and suitable for aging, this is a beautifully structured and dynamic wine that leaves you wanting more.
+One of the best second wines, I love it! ~ Decanter"

-“30% whole clusters for the 2022.
-The bouquet shines with brilliance, with notes of garrigue that evoke freshness, as well as nuances of strawberries, raspberries, and licorice.
-The salinity of the attack, the present energy, and the precision of the tannins form an impressive whole.
-The wine is crisp, luscious, flavorful, mouthwatering, and juicy.
-It is luminous, festive, and exhilarating, benefiting from the insistent support of a fine austerity that celebrates the aromatic character on the palate while extending the finish.
-A C des Carmes of exceptional quality!”
+"30% whole clusters for 2022.
+The bouquet shines with its brightness, its notes of garrigue, which evoke freshness, as well as nuances of strawberries, raspberries, and licorice.
+The salinity of the attack, the energy present, and the precision of the tannins form an impressive whole.
+The wine is crisp, delicious, sapid, mouthwatering, and juicy.
+It is luminous, festive, exciting, and benefits from the insistent support of a fine austerity that highlights the aromatic character of the palate while extending the finish.
+A C des Carmes of exceptional quality!"
 (Yves Beck 2024)

-Buy your Les Carmes Haut-Brion wines at the best price on private sale!
+Buy your Les Carmes Haut-Brion wines at the best price in a private sale!

 Rated site